 Protect Tibet Environment

-We distribute rubbish bags to each traveler when on tour, collect and place the used bags to designated places.
-We encourage tourists to use water flask instead of buying disposable plastic bottled drinks by providing water dispenser and even the flask itself.
+We distribute rubbish bags to each traveler on tour, collecting and placing the used bags to designated places.
+We encourage tourists to use water flasks instead of buying disposable plastic bottled drinks by providing water dispensers and even the flask itself.

 In remote areas, especially the upstream areas without sewage disposal facilities, we provide sleeping bags to minimize the laundry times so as to reduce the detergents discharging.

 We advocate pollution-free travel in Tibet.
-During the trekking, we collect undegradable rubbish such as plastic bottles and bring it to a designated place, we bury the organic rubbish such as food remnant deep to avoid environment pollution.
+During the trekking, we collect undegradable rubbish such as plastic bottles, and bring it to a designated place, we bury the organic rubbish such as food remnants deep to avoid environmental pollution.

 Bear Social Responsibility

-We bear deep respect to Tibet culture, tradition as well as Tibet people.
+We bear deep respect for Tibet culture, and tradition as well as Tibet people.
 All of our tour guides and drivers are native Tibetans, besides a decent salary and welfare system, we also provide in-service training and humanitarian aid for their family members when necessary.

-In some remote trekking areas, we tend to dine and stay in restaurants or hostels run by local Tibetans, or even stay in the house of theirs if it’s convenient for them.
-We benefit locals with low income by paying food and accommodations in this way.
+In some remote trekking areas, we tend to dine and stay in restaurants or hostels run by local Tibetans, or even stay in their house of theirs if it’s convenient for them.
+We benefit locals with low incomes by paying for food and accommodations in this way.